-- 249. Communication Law Graduate section.
-See 149. - 250.
-Magazine Writing Graduate section.
-See 150. - 251.
-Communication and Development-Required for master's students specializing in Communication and National Development.
-A critical review of the literature on the causes of underdevelopment, the nature of development planning, and the potential and practice of mass media in Third World countries as a tool of transformation. - 3-5 units, Win (Mody) TTh 3:15-5:05 - 252.
-Communication Theory and Social Change-This course is required for the Applied Communication Research A.M. program.
+251. Communication and Development-Required for master's students specializing in Communication and National Development.
+A critical review of the literature on the causes of underdevelopment, the nature of development planning, and the potential and practice of mass

+media in Third World countries as a tool of transformation.

+3-5 units, Spr (Rogers) TTh 3:15-5:05

+252. Communication Theory and Social Change-This course is required for the Applied Communication Research A.M. program.
 Surveys theories of communication process and effects and applies them to real-life problems of social change.

-3-5 units, Aut (Roberts) TTh 10-12
+3-5 units, Aut (Roberts) TTh 10-11:50

-- 253. Evaluation Research Methods for Development Communication Projects-(Same as Education 214.)
+253. Evaluation Research Methods-(Same as Education 214.)
 Nature of summative and formative evaluation and evaluation designs, problems of field work, construction of instruments, questions of methodology, data analysis, and utilization of results.
 Prerequisites: basic statistics, Communication 204 (or equivalents).

-3-5 units Spr (Foote) TTh 10-12 - 256.
-Scientific and Technical Communication Graduate section.
-See 156. - 257.
-Public Information Programs Graduate section.
-See 157. - 258.
-Organizational Communication Graduate section.
-See 158. - 259.
-Communication Network Analysis Describes (1) the process through which interpersonal communication networks influence individual behavior in voting, consumer purchases, and occupational choice, and (2) who is linked to whom in networks.
+3-5 units Spr (Chaffee) TTh 10-11:50

+256. Scientific and Technical Communication

+- Graduate section.
+See 156.

+257. Public Information Programs - Graduate section.
+See 157.
+258. Organizational Communication - Graduate section.
+See 158.
+259. Communication Network Analysis - Describes (1) the process through which interpersonal communication networks influence individual behavior in voting, consumer purchases, and occupational choice, and (2) who is linked to whom in networks.
 Presents methodologies for network analysis, based upon a convergence model of communication.

-4 units, Spr (Rogers) MWF 9
+4 units, Spr (Rogers) MWF 9 given 1984-85 267.
+Diffusion of Innovations - Graduate section.
+See 167.
+268. Formative Research for Message DesignGraduate section.
+See 168.
+269. Interactive Communication Technologies-See 169.